hanami/guides/content/introduction/getting-started.md

 The output for `hanami routes` shows you the name of the defined helper method (you can suffix this name with `_path` or `_url` and call it on the `routes` helper), the allowed HTTP method, the path and finally the controller action that will be used to handle the request.

-Now we've applied the `resources` helper method, we can take advantage of the named route methods.
+Now we've applied the `resources` helper method; we can take advantage of the named route methods.
 Remember how we built our form using `form_for`?

 ```erb